lalapolalaanewb/Budget-2.0/README.md

-Budget
+Budget Web App 2.0

-This Budget website is created only using HTML, CSS & SCSS and Vanilla JavaScript.
+This Budget Web App 2.0 is created using:-
+- FRONTEND: HTML, CSS & SCSS, and Vanilla JavaScript

-For the moment, this web only looks kinda okay in mobile view.
-I'm still suck at front-end programming.
-This is my second attempt on building everything from the scratch, from HTML to CSS which I'm not very good at.
-You can see it live here at myFiddle Codepen - https://jsfiddle.net/lalapolalaanewb/jsg4xc1w/ .
-Feel free to try it out.

-Migrating from PHP-based to fully JavaScript-based is very challenging for me at least.
-Anyway, I'll update more details for this Budget Web App in near future.
-Learning through making.
-Hopefully my code will help you guys somehow.
-Or will actually help me getting more better at JavaScript programming with your comments and feedback.
+- BACKEND: Node JS
+- DATABASE: MongoDB

+As for the moment this Budget Web App 2.0 is treated as an API due to my lack of knowledge.
+Instead of building it as an Web App itself I used JavaScript Fetch call to handle all data transfered between the FRONTEND and BACKEND.
+I just found out after working at it for about 90%, that I could use a package in Node JS called EJS (Embedded JavaScript Template) to properly build it as intended.

+Anyway, I'm planning to update the code to work with EJS afterwards and will be posting the 3rd Phase or Style of this Budget Web App (should be the proper one finally).

+And btw, you can have a look at the first style or the 1.0 of this Budget Web App here, https://jsfiddle.net/lalapolalaanewb/hx0sL5cf/ which I create just using simple HTML, CSS and Vanilla JavaScript with no BACKEND association at all.

-Thank you for spending time reading and trying my Web App.
+Anyway, thank you for spending time reading and trying my Web App.
 Till next time.
-Chao!
+Chao!"# Budget-2.0"